Laurel Lee FL-15

 Wikipedia

-Laurel Frances Lee (née Moore; born March 26, 1974)[1][2] is an American lawyer and politician serving as the U.S. representatives for Florida’s 15th congressional district since 2023.
-A member of the Republican Party, she was a judge on Florida’s Thirteenth Judicial Circuit from 2013 to 2019 and was the 30th Secretary of State of Florida from 2019 to 2022.[3]
+Laurel Moore Lee (née Moore; born March 26, 1974) is an American attorney, former judge, and politician serving as the U.S. representative for Florida’s 15th congressional district since 2023.[1]
+A member of the Republican Party, she previously served as Florida’s secretary of state from 2019 to 2022 and as a judge on Florida’s Thirteenth Judicial Circuit from 2013 to 2019.[2]

 Tenure

-On July 29, 2024, Lee was announced as one of seven Republican members of a bipartisan task force investigating the attempted assassination of Donald Trump.[14]
+In 2024, Lee was named as an impeachment manager in the case against Secretary of Homeland Security Alejandro Mayorkas[29] and was appointed to the bipartisan task force investigating the attempted assassination of President Donald Trump.[30]

 Committee assignments